 Reading the terms and conditions can seem like a chore, but they are a treasure trove of information that you should know about your pet insurance policy.
 Some of the highlights of it include definitions of the terms that insurance companies commonly use.
 Check out a few of the most common ones below.

-These are less traditional approaches to veterinary care, including hydrotherapy, acupuncture, physiotherapy, chiropractic, and more.
-Not all pet insurance plans cover alternative therapies and some offer them only as an additional rider to your pet’s policy.
-Embrace covers alternative therapies on every policy, for every covered condition.
+These are less traditional approaches to veterinary care, including hydrotherapy, acupuncture, physiotherapy, chiropractic, and more, and are sometimes referred to as alternative therapies Not all pet insurance plans cover complementary treatments and some offer them only as an additional rider to your pet’s policy.
+Embrace covers complementary treatments on every policy, for every covered condition.

 Annual Limit or Annual Maximum